U.S. flag

 Links

-• However, extensive research has found no evidence of harm in humans due to sevoflurane use with low FGF.
+• IT'S SAFE TO GO LOW FLOW WITH SEVO!
+Extensive research has found no evidence of harm in humans due to sevoflurane use with low FGF.
 Notably, countries of the European Union never introduced minimal FGF restrictions and routinely use low FGF in practice.
 Furthermore, purposeful selection of CO2 absorbent can eliminate any remaining safety concerns surrounding low flow sevoflurane.
 ASA Statement on the Use of Low Gas Flows for Sevoflurane

 Risks and mitigations